SINGING FROM THE HEART

 "My musical tastes were -- and are -- pretty much all over the map.
 I think they somehow coalesced into my own personal style," he recalls.
 He gave up the clarinet in high school to follow what he believed (at the time) were "more serious educational pursuits" and eventually graduated at the top of his class, earning five scholarships to help pay for college.
 At St. Mary's University, where he was editor of the school newspaper and yearbook and a member of the Lambda Chi Alpha Fraternity, Ken joined The Shoestring Players, eventually starring in several productions -- although he never landed a singing lead.
 He took to the stage like a fish takes to water.
 But he never thought he would pursue an entertainment career after graduation.

 "It didn't seem practical.
+And I was terribly shy about singing.
 Despite being encouraged by my parents and friends to do 'something' with my voice, I was also a very serious student.
 I dismissed any thoughts of going into show business and focused on a communications career.
 I thought I would become a journalist or a teacher."

 Earning a bachelor's degree cum laude in English-Communication Arts and winning a student journalism award from the American Newspaper Publishers Association, his first job was as a reporter at the now-defunct San Antonio Light.
 After a year, he tried his hand at public relations and found that he had a natural talent for it.
 Over time, he also dabbled in radio news reporting and anchoring, as well as travel writing.
 But despite success in the communications field, he always felt that something was missing.

 "I was miserable.
 Strangely, despite trying many different approaches to my communications career, I was afraid to take a chance with my singing voice.
 Therefore, I had no artistic outlet for several years.
 It was an unhappy time in my life," he recalls.